hatemr/Automatic-Writing-Editor/README.md

 3. For my automatic essay scoring model, the paper proposes a NN model and compares to two baselines, readily available.
 I guess I should take a stab at it from a blank- slate, then try the methods found in literature.
+4. The dataset might be too small for BERT.
+Also, BERT might be overkill.
+But hey, why not?

 * https://github.com/NirantK/awesome-project-ideas#text